thefoxandtheforest/thefoxandtheforest.github.io/_posts/2015-01-04-first-post.md

 Now we can create our plotly bubble map!
 A plotly data visualization will need a Data, Layout, and Figure.

 Note that data is a list object in Python.
-Each element in the data list is called a trace by convention in plotly.
+Each element in the data list is called a trace (by convention in Plotly documentation).

-As per the plotly documentation, "trace is just the name we give a collection of data and the specifications of which we want that data plotted.
-Notice that a trace will also be an object itself, and these will be named according to how you want the data displayed on the plotting surface."
+* "trace is just the name we give a collection of data and the specifications of which we want that data plotted.
+Notice that a trace will also be an object itself, and these will be named according to how you want the data displayed on the plotting surface." *

-If you would like to adjust the size of the bubbles then you can modify the scale variable.
+We will create a trace for each year.
+The bubble size will be in proportion to the park's number of visitors.
+If you would like to adjust the size of the bubbles then you can modify the scale local variable.

 ```python
 # Data list for plotly; for loop to create a trace for each year